ElizabethAnnDavis/SBA320/README.md

 *  -  ?%  --> Utilize reasonable code organization practices.
 *
 *  -  ?%  --> Ensure that the program runs without errors
-*             (comment out things that do not work, and explain your blockers - you can still receive partial credit).
+        - Comment out things that do not work, and explain your blockers - you can still receive partial credit.
 *
 *  -  ?%  --> Level of effort displayed in creativity, presentation, and user experience.
 ##### Bonus Objectives:
 *  - +?%  --> Have one or more complex user interface modules such as a carousel, drag and drop, a sticky nav, tooltips, etc.
 *
-*  - +?%  --> Look into localstorage so you can save data to the user's browser.
+*  - +?%  --> Look into `localstorage` so you can save data to the user's browser.